About BirdRank

 How are points calculated?

-Each unique species recorded in the month is worth points based on its conservation status: 1 point for common species (LC), 2 points for rare (NT/VU), and 3 points for threatened (EN/CR).
-You can also earn up to +2 bonus points per month: +1 for being the first observer to record any species in Brazil, and +1 for being the first in your state.
+Each unique species recorded in the month is worth points based on record frequency: 1 point for common species (LC), 2 points for low-occurrence species (NT/VU), and 3 points for critical-status species (EN/CR).
+You can also earn bonus points: +1 for being the first observer to record any species in Brazil that month, +1 for being the first in your state, and +1 for each day you record the Bird of the Day.

 What's the difference between "species" and "records"?